 “(We’re) a couple of wing nuts that want to go for a run and make a difference,” said Van Klei.

-Lee and Van Klei’s fundraiser run to BC Children’s Hospital takes place on Sunday, Sept.
-26. They will be leaving from the Century 21 office on Luckakuck Way at 5:30 a.m.
+Lee and Van Klei’s fundraiser run to BC Children’s Hospital takes place on Saturday, Oct.
+2 (originally the run was planned for Sept.
+26).
+They will be leaving from the Century 21 Creekside office at 45428 Luckakuck Way at 12 a.m. and running throughout the day Saturday, hoping to reach the hospital by Saturday afternoon.

 To donate to the cause, go to gofundme.com/f/jaydens-run-to-bc-childrens-hospital.